PA TURNPIKE NEWS RELEASE

 “We already instituted cashless tolling regionally at the Beaver Valley Expressway and the Findlay Connector,” Compton said.
 “I’m pleased to report that the performance at these locations — and two others in eastern PA — has been on par with projections and that traffic and revenue meet or exceed forecasts.”

 As with all previous conversions, the PTC is dedicated to implementing electronic tolling at Gateway and Turnpike 66 without laying off full-time employees.
 Collectors will relocate to other area toll plazas.

 With these upcoming conversions, the Turnpike will operate six cashless tolling locations.
 Last year, it converted the Findlay Connector in Washington and Allegheny counites and the Keyser Avenue and Clarks Summit tolling points on the Northeastern Extension.
 In 2017, it converted the Beaver Valley Expressway (Toll 376).
 In January 2016, it opened a cashless tolling point near the Turnpike Bridge over the Delaware River at the New Jersey border.

-“After the upcoming cashless conversions this fall, the remaining sections of the east-west mainline and the Northeastern Extension are scheduled to be converted to cashless in late 2022,” Compton said.
-“The Mon/Fayette Expressway in southwest PA is scheduled to be converted to cashless in early 2022.”
+“After the upcoming cashless conversions this fall, the remaining sections of the east-west mainline and the Northeastern Extension are scheduled to be converted to cashless by 2022,” Compton said.
+“The Mon/Fayette Expressway in southwest PA is also scheduled to be converted to cashless by 2022.”